|

 Execution of Grant Agreements

 Successful applicants must sign a contract with the State of New Hampshire called the Grant Agreement.
-Grant Agreements for under $5,000 to organizations or $2,500 to individuals are approved by the State Arts Councilors.
-Grant Agreements for awards to organizations, $5,000 and over, or to individuals, $2,500 and over, must be approved for legal correctness by the Attorney General and further approved by the Governor and Executive Council in order to release funds for the purposes of the grant.
+Applications that are recommended for funding by the peer review panel are presented to the Arts Councilors for approval.
+If approved, grant Agreements for under $10,000 to organizations or $5,000 to individuals are sent directly to the applicant to be returned to the New Hampshire State Council on the Arts for processing.
+Grant Agreements for awards to organizations, $10,000 and over, or to individuals, $5,000 and over, must also be approved for legal correctness by the Attorney General and further approved by the Governor and Executive Council in order to release funds for the purposes of the grant.

 ^^top